MelissaPabst/SavvyDAPython/Week1/Class1-IntroAndNumpyPrimer.md

 Try it for yourself!
 The documentation can be found [here](https://numpy.org/devdocs/reference/generated/numpy.zeros.html)

-Another way to spin up an array is to use **arange** which uses python's range function to generate the data:
+Another way to spin up an array is to use **arange** which is like using python's range function to generate the data:

 ```
 >>> np.arange(15)